CiscoDevNet/sastre/README.md

 - VMANAGE_USER
 - VMANAGE_PASSWORD

 A good approach to reduce the number of parameters that need to be provided at execution is to create rc text files exporting those environment variables for a particular vManage.
-This is demonstrated in the tutorial section below.
+This is demonstrated in the Getting Started section below.

 ### Task-specific parameters